itristenx/nova-universe/cueit-kiosk/README.md

 Unit tests live in `CueIT KioskTests`.
 Open the project in Xcode and select **Product → Test** or press `⌘U` to run them.
 The suite verifies configuration loading and kiosk startup behavior.

+## Privacy

+See [docs/privacy-policy.md](../docs/privacy-policy.md) for details about the data collected by the kiosk and how it is retained.